 Imagine a surgeon with a dull scalpel trying to perform surgery, or a surgeon that can’t find what he needs when he needs it.
 Not a good look.

 You will also need a good die grinder, and air hammer.
-The air hammer is key , you can do so much with this it’s crazy.
+The air hammer is key , you can do so much with them it’s crazy.
 Make sure you get air hammer bits, and the arbor for the grinder.
-Blow guns are a must, short and long.
+Blow guns are a must as well, short and long.

-Definitely a digital air chuck and angle grinder.
+Definitely a digital air chuck and angle grinder as well.

 Battery powered tools serve a great purpose.
 I would recommend starting with air powered first though, you need to develop a “feel” for torque that I believe comes better with air tools.